cameronamini/netflix-clone/README.md

 # Netflix Clone

-This is a netflix clone I built using ReactJS, Axios, Firebase, and the tmdb API.
+This is a netflix clone I built using ReactJS, Emotion, Axios, Firebase, and the tmdb API.
 I built the project to built on my experience working wih APIs and to learn to mimic the UI of high-quality web apps.
 The app is responsive to different screen dimensions, including mobile.

 #### Finding a movie
 ![selectingmovie](selectingmovie.gif)